sagemath/sagewiki_to_gh-2022-10-10/Singular.md

 }}}

 = Performance =
 Singular provides a very fast multivariate polynomial implementation.
 Please note, that benchmarking these things in the Singular interpreter will probably give false results as the interpreter is very basic.
-To gather some simple performance datapoints consider:
+To gather some simple performance datapoints consider Richard Fateman's [http://www.sigsam.org/cca/articles/143/fastmult.pdf fastmult] benchmark
 {{{#!python
 sage: print "over QQ"